rafecchang/gridSavers/README.md

 # Grid Savers
-A notebook that modeled battery arbtitrage.
+A notebook that modeled V2G battery arbtitrage at CAISO.

 ### Look around